 5. Review your goals at least once per day.

 Continue to remind yourself of your objectives.
 Your brain is wonderful at finding solutions, so keep reminding it of the primary challenge in your life.
 By reviewing your goals, you can maintain a target and ensure success.

 Imagine how much easier life would be if you avoided making the same mistakes.
 Reviewing your day and acknowledging your successes and failures is an effective way to avoid making the same errors over and over.
 Start with the morning and work sequentially through your day.

 Ask yourself, “What could I have done better?”
 Establish a more effective alternative for the next time.

 Also, be sure to review your successes.
 Labeling them as such will increase the likelihood of them happening again.

 Exercise not only strengthens your health, but it also improves your alertness and self-esteem.
 The vast majority of successful people report exercising each day, rain or shine.
 It doesn’t matter when you exercise, but most high-achievers make time in the morning.

-- Practice mindfulness.
 Mindfulness is all the rage today, but the idea has been around for at least 2500 years.
 Mindfulness is detached awareness of your surroundings and thoughts.
 It’s keeping your mind on the task at hand.
 Avoid worrying about the future or regretting the past.
 Your day will be more productive and enjoyable.

 Take control of your habits.
 Your habits are behaviors that are repeated over and over without requiring willpower.You likely brush your teeth every night without any mental turmoil.
 The same ease can be accomplished with other tasks, like exercise.
 Start small and with only a single habit.
 Build and expand as each activity becomes ingrained.
+This will guarantee success.